MileHacker Logo

 Camping

-• Kicking Horse Campground: Larger, similar experience near A Glacial lake in banff national park Village.
+• Kicking Horse Campground: Larger, similar experience near A Glacial the body of water in banff national park Village.

 • Parks Canada Lake Louise Campground